dksparks/udacity-python-memes/README.md

 The command-line interface tool is named main.py (or meme.py).

-> The project rubric specifies that the CLI tool
+> Note: The project rubric specifies that the CLI tool
 > should be called ```main.py```, whereas the project
 > description and starter code refer to it as
 > ```meme.py```.
 I have addressed this inconsistency
 > by creating ```main.py``` as a symbolic link to
 > ```meme.py```.

+It can be called with any or all of three optional
+arguments:
+- ```--path```: the path to an input image file
+- ```--body```: the body of the quotation to add
+- ```--author```: the author of the quotation to add Any argument that is not supplied by the user will instead be drawn from the default data.

+The result will be saved under a random file name in the ```tmp``` directory.

 ## Flask App